tigerbeetledb/tigerbeetle/docs/operating/deploying/README.md

 Production deployment differs in three aspects (see [Cluster Recommendations](../cluster.md)):

+- Each replica runs on a dedicated machine.
 - Six replicas are used rather than three.
-- Each replica runs on a dedicated machine.
 - There's a supervisor process to restart a replica process after a crash.

+## Deployment Recipes

+We have recipes for some commonly used deployment tool:

 - [systemd](./systemd.md)
 - [Docker](./docker.md)